A” catch-and-release” fish resort?

 I was on a minivan bus, thrilled by my last-minute decision to whisk away for a two-day weekend to a place, I’d known only from a paragraph in a guidebook.
 It was like a blind date.
 I didn’t know what to expect and I was nervous; I hadn’t a clue where I’d be staying!

-Pai, the Thai-hippie backpacker town, just three to five hours north of Chiang Mai and 362 road curves to survive, was my mysterious destiny.
-Little did I know then, that Beung Pai Fish Farm would be the destination that sold me on the entire place!
+Pai is a Thai-hippie backpacker town, just three to five hours north of Chiang Mai (and 2 hours south of Bangmapha caves).
+Driving there you have to wind through 362 road curves.
+Little did I know then, that Beung Pai Fish Farm Pai would be the destination that sold me on the entire place!

 “It’s not in the guidebooks and there’s so many resort and guesthouses in Pai.
 It’s spread mostly by word-of-mouth.
 It’s a little outside of the main antics of the town- in the middle of some rice fields- but trust me, staying there is worth it!”